leandroebner/RWU/docs/qemu.md

 # Installation Guide

 > [!IMPORTANT]
 > This guide was written in Otcober 2024.
-While I try to keep the information as general as possible, as well as keeping the whole process up-to-date with the best of conscience.
+While I try to keep the information as general as possible, as well as keeping the whole process up-to-date with the best of conscience, I do not guarantee for completeness.
 The installation method can differ depending on future changes and is subject to a general understanding of working with software and Windows.

 ### Download and install QEMU